How to Get Perfect Calligraphy Strokes in Procreate

 Ink flows through the point of a nib.

-So when a pointed pen is inked and you are writing without any pressure, the width of your written stroke is only as wide as that of the point of your nib.
-This means that writing with no pressure gives you a very thin stroke.
-But as you increase pressure, ink flows like a river between the gap in the two tines.
+As you increase pressure, ink flows like a river between the gap in the two tines.
 The harder you press down, the wider the pen tip becomes, and the thicker your calligraphy stroke is.

 The Apple Pencil is the best digital equivalent.